-Figure 2.99 Spanning Tree Main Setting for MSTP
+Figure 2.104 Spanning Tree Main Setting for MSTP

-Table 2.35 Descriptions of Spanning Tree Parameters
+Table 2.36 Descriptions of Spanning Tree Parameters

 Label Description Default Factory Enabled Check the box to enable spanning tree functionality.
 Disable Priority Enter a number to set the device priority.
-The value is in between 0 and 61440.
+The value is in between 0 and 32768 61440.
 The lower number gives higher priority.
-32768 Maximum Age Maximum expected arrival time for a hello message.
-It should be longer than Hello Time.
-20 Hello Time Hello time interval is given in seconds.
+Maximum Age Maximum expected arrival time for a hello message.
+It should be 20 longer than Hello Time.
+Hello Time Hello time interval is given in seconds.
 The value is in between 1 to 10.
 2 Forward Delay Specify the time spent in the listening and learning states in seconds.
-The value is in between 4 to 30.
-15 Max Hops (Only for MSTP) The value is between 1 to 255.
-120 Revision Level (Only for MSTP) The value is between 0 to 65535.
-0 Region Name (Only for MSTP) Text string indicate the region name Region1
+15 The value is in between 4 to 30.
+Max Hops (Only The value is between 1 to 255.
+120 for MSTP) Revision Level The value is between 0 to 65535.
+0 (Only for MSTP) Region Name Text string indicate the region name Region1 (Only for MSTP)

-The bottom part of the Spanning Tree Setting is the Per-port setting as shown in Figure 2.100.
+The bottom part of the Spanning Tree Setting is the Per-port setting as shown in Figure 2.105.
 The users can enable spanning tree functionality individually on each port or on all port by checking on the box under the Port Enable column.
 The default setting is checking on all port.
 After making any change on the per-port setting, please click on the Update button to update the change on the managed switch.

-Figure 2.100 Spanning Tree Per-port Setting for STP and RSTP
+Figure 2.105 Spanning Tree Per-port Setting for STP and RSTP